 - non stick cooking spray

 - Combine the cornmeal, flour, baking powder, salt, pepper and minced onion.

-- In a separate bowl, mix together the milk, eggs, butter and sour cream.
+- In a separate bowl, mix together the milk, eggs and butter.

 - Fold the egg mixture into the flour mixture until just moistened.